 10) Admin Panel

-Every online learning platform should have an admin panel.
-No matter whether it is a local or a global marketplace.
+Every online learning platform should have an admin panel — whether a local or a global marketplace.
 Features like adding, editing, or deleting your marketplace users and tutors should be accessible to any admin.
 In addition, an admin should be able to add, edit, delete, approve, and reject classes.

-Gamification is becoming a hot trend in a lot of industries, including e-learning.
-Elements of gamification can be added to the e-learning platform to boost users’ motivation to learn.
+In e-Learning, gamification is becoming a hot trend in a lot of industries, including e-Learning.
+Gamification elements can be added to the e-Learning platform to boost users’ motivation to learn.

 There are a few ways to introduce game elements into your platform:

-- Bonuses: you can introduce points that can be given after each finished lesson or task.
+- Bonuses: you can make points that can be given after each finished course or task.
 These points can then be exchanged for a free lesson or a subscription upgrade.

-- Leaderboard: allow users to view each other’s scores to give learning a competitive edge.
+- Leaderboard: allow students to view each other’s scores to give learning a competitive edge.
 To top it off, create a list of the top 10 users in a specific learning category.
-This way, users can view their friends’ scores and compete for first place.
+This way, students can view their friends’ scores and compete for first place.

 Note: Typically, gamification elements are used in mobile applications or on language platforms like Duolingo and NaNoWriMo.

-When you decide to create an e-learning website and would like to make it possible to use, you have to consider the localization of the platform.
-It is likely that not everyone from your target audience speaks the same language.
+When you decide to create an e-Learning website and would like to make it possible to use, you have to consider the localization of the platform.
+Not everyone from your target audience likely speaks the same language.
 Thus, creating a website for tutoring with a multilingual approach can be your one-way ticket to a broader audience.

 A Q&A session is a live stream of users’ questions and answers, sometimes accompanied by platform admins.

-AQ&A is another great way to get users’ feedback or see if there are any troubles that users are having with your platform.
+A Q&A is another excellent way to get users’ feedback or see if there are any troubles that users are having with your platform.
 In addition, users can share their concerns and chat with other people.
 Udemy uses Q&A sessions for boosting discussions and developing forums.
 This is done by notifying and inviting users to an upcoming stream, where they can get intel about certain courses, and learn whether they were useful or not.

 How to Monetize E-Learning Websites

 The subscription monetization model is typically used by online course platforms like Udemy or Coursera.
-Users buy either a monthly or yearly subscription to get access to courses they like.
+Users buy a monthly or yearly subscription to access courses they like.

-One of the examples of an online course platform is SkillShare.
-SkillShare offers a monthly subscription with a 14-week trial – $15 and a yearly plan – $8.25/month.
+One example of an online course platform is SkillShare.
+It offers a monthly subscription with a 14-week trial of $15 and a yearly plan of $8.25/month.

 Coursera, for example, has free and premium plans on its online course platform.
-Premium allows users to get a certificate after finishing the course or have their assignments checked and graded.
+Premium allows users to get a certificate after finishing the courses or have their assignments checked and graded.